CA-CPT Dec’15 Quick Revision – Fundamentals of Accounting ( For Srishti

 XXX

-To find out the amount due from / to Co – Venturers is VERY EASY
+find out the amount due from / to Co – Venturers is VERY EASY

 Respective Co- Venturers' A/C